- Cheapest non-owner car insurance companies in Montana

 The bottom line: Non-owner car insurance in Montana

-Montana drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Montana may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

 Non-owners car insurance averages $299 in Montana, and State Farm offers the lowest rates.
 In our analysis, State Farm was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.